StaysafeUK/CSPAdoptDogCi/README.md

 ## 3. SITE OWNER GOALS

-- The site owners goal is to have a clean site running on the Django framework with PostGresSQL database,  hosted on Heroku running Javascript for CRUD (Create, Read, Update, Delete) operation that has the ability to create well formatted posts showing images and important information regarding the Dog specified so information can quickly be asatained  regarding that animal.
+- The site owners goal is to have a clean site running on the Django framework with PostGreSQL database,  hosted on Heroku running Javascript for CRUD (Create, Read, Update, Delete) operation that has the ability to create well formatted posts showing images and important information regarding the Dog specified so information can quickly be asatained  regarding that animal.

 - The site owners goal is to have a site that can receive comments from the public,  or collaboration requests for sanctuaries or dog owners that want to move their pet dog onto another family for whatever reason.